Highly flexible Cleaning Solutions for Additive Manufacturing

-Innovative 3D-printed components unlock new freedoms in geometry, materials, and functionality.
-And require a cleaning approach that meets this complexity – from bionic structures to demanding internal contours.
+And they require cleaning that can handle this complexity – from bionic structures to challenging internal contours.

-- Completely remove residues.
-Including powders or deposits from binder, extrusion, or laser-based processes – even in deep channels or lattice structures.
+- Completely remove residues from additive processes.
+For example, powder or deposits from binder, extrusion, or laser processes—even in deep channels and lattice structures.

-- Clean surfaces with variable roughness with confidence.
-Such as porous, topology-optimized, or additively generated functional surfaces.
+- Reliably clean surfaces with variable roughness.
+For example, porous, topology-optimized, or additively manufactured functional surfaces.

-- Handle geometric complexity with stability.
-Consistent cleaning results in internal contours, microchannels, and functional cavities.
+- Master geometric complexity with confidence.
+With stable results in internal contours, microchannels, and functional cavities.

-- Support AM process chains reliably.
-From depowdering and support removal to part handling and downstream manufacturing steps.
+- Provide stable support for AM process chains.
+From debinding and removal of support residues to component handling and downstream manufacturing steps.

-- Ensure validatable and audit-ready process control – when required.
-With fully documentable and verifiable process parameters.
+- Ensure validatable and audit-proof process control – as needed.
+With fully documented and verifiable parameters.

-- Achieve the required drying level with confidence.
-Up to absolutely dry and ready for downstream processes and logistics.
+- Reliably achieve the desired degree of dryness.
+Until absolutely dry and ready for subsequent processes and logistics.

 Verifying Cleanliness.
 Aligned with Target Industry Standards.

 3D-printed components must meet the requirements of your target industries.
-Our cleaning solutions are precisely aligned with the relevant standards as well as with your internal and customer-specific test procedures – and meet these requirements reliably and reproducibly.
+Our cleaning solutions are precisely aligned with the relevant standards as well as with your internal and customer-specific requirements – and achieve these standards reliably and reproducibly.

 | Target area | Standards and Requirements |